stepanbal/securenotes/README.md

 ### Installing

 To install app you have to clone code to your computer and build the docker images.
-You have to docker and docker-compose be installled on your computer.
+You need docker and docker-compose been installed on your computer.
 Run next commands:
 ```
 docker-compose build
 docker-compose up -d